-Below are some of the many stories of God at work in the lives of people here.
+Below are some of the many stories of God at work in the lives of people here at First.
+To know and understand the story that is common to all people, click here.

 All stories are used with permission from those involved.